satyabharat1207/Cosmetics_Store_Management/README.md

-Here's a README file based on the project description you provided:

----

 # Cosmetics Store Management

 **Cosmetics Store Management** is a comprehensive solution designed to help cosmetics stores manage their operations efficiently and effectively.
 This solution is built on the Salesforce platform, providing a powerful and scalable foundation for managing customer relationships, sales, and inventory.